In this post, we’ll answer two questions:

 Now, let’s get into the pros and cons of a HEPA air purifying device.

-Because a True HEPA air purifier is excellent at trapping almost all airborne contaminants, it is the best choice for someone who has asthma or suffers from allergies.
+Because a True HEPA air purifier is excellent at trapping almost all airborne contaminants, it’s the best choice for someone who has asthma or suffers from allergies.

 In fact, this type of air purifier is considered to be the best home air purifier for almost all applications.

-One of the major cons to a True HEPA filter is the fact that it cannot remove odors or viruses and bacteria.
+One of the major cons to a True HEPA filter is the fact that it can’t remove odors or viruses and bacteria.

-Finally, HEPA air purifiers are the most expensive type of product to get.
-Since, the HEPA filter is such an advanced technology that works extremely well for almost all contaminants, the price for this filter can be very high – which increases the price of the product.
+Finally, HEPA air purifiers are the most expensive type of product to get because the HEPA filter is such an advanced technology that works extremely well for almost all contaminants.

-Although price does increase, the advantages far outweigh the cost when you consider how much cleaner and fresher the air space is within your home.
+Although the price is a concern no matter what type of device you buy, the advantages far outweigh the cost when you consider how much cleaner and fresher the air space will be around your home.